-Salesforce.com is placing HTML5 at the forefront of its mobile strategy with an upcoming product, Touch.Salesforce.com, that will automatically render its applications on touch-enabled devices like Apple's iPad, the company announced Wednesday during its annual Dreamforce conference in San Francisco.
+Salesforce.com is placing HTML5 at the forefront of its mobile strategy with an upcoming product, Touch.Salesforce.com, that will automatically render its applications on touch-enabled devices like Apple's iPad, the company plans to announce Wednesday during its annual Dreamforce conference in San Francisco.

 "They can access all the data, and all the customizations they've done in Salesforce.com come through," said Al Falcione, vice president of product marketing.
 The applications will provide both read and write access for customers, according to Salesforce.com.
 Its own core applications as well as any custom applications built natively on the Force.com platform will work with the new service.